Japal/MALDIrppa/README.md

 The package's vignette provides a walk through the main features and functions (https://cran.r-project.org/web/packages/MALDIrppa/vignettes/MALDIrppa_vignette.html).

 Addition documentation is available through the help pages (`?MALDIrppa`).

+### Example

+See illustrative vignette in the Articles section of the website (https://japal.github.io/MALDIrppa/).

 ### Citation